 Below are a chart and table of individuals directly resettled in South Dakota during the past five federal fiscal years.
 Data on South Dakota arrivals is based on LSS refugee arrival data.
-Data on national refugee arrivals is based on data available from the Refugee Reprocessing Center.
+Data on national refugee arrivals is based on data available from the Refugee Reprocessing Center, which is operated by the U.S. State Department.
 "FFY" indicates the federal fiscal year.